plamen-kolev/Mobile-Computer-Systems-Development/README.md

 13:40 - 14:00
 Fixed a bug when confirming friend request - the backend was rendering the view multiple times causing error to be thrown

+09.05.2017
+18:41 - 19:00
+Discovered that the way routes was used is flawed, will refactor them which would improve the responsiveness of the website, will also create the register page.
+Exposing backend to register calls.
+Doing the look and feel of the form

+19:00
+Finished refactoring urls, moving on to creating register page and actual validation Also noticed a bug with logout, where it would not refresh the page upon press.
+Fixing a bug where logged out user would be able to search user database in the search bar

+19:31
+I have introduced a bug by using angular build in routes when upon logging out, the ui will not reflect it, will add events to trigger proper page layout now

+19:52
+doing form validation, fixed the bugs above

+20:04
+Created register page, does not have enough validation and general user experience quality